doriang102/doriang102.github.io/_posts/2017-05-28-hypothesis-testing.md

 S_N^B = \sum_{i=1}^{N_B} X_i^B.
 $$

+**Frequentist approach:** Make no prior assumptions about what the paramaters are, but use the asymptotic convergence of a sequence of indepdent Bernoulli trials to the normal distribution to compute the probability of the *null hypothesis*, ie. the probability of observing a difference between two outcomes based on chance if we assume there is no difference.
+What I will show however, is that ** frequentists ultimately have to assume a prior assumption on the data in order to computea p value with any kind of asymptotic certainty **.
+I'm not sure I've seen this emphasized in the literature, so I want to bring it to people's attention here.

+**Bayesian approach:** Given a prior distribution on the possible means, update the posteriors based on Bayes formula, and compute the proabbility that $$p_1 > p_2$$ over the range of all possible values of $$p_R$$ and $$p_B$$ (ie. don't  just assume there is one fixed value).
+The only criticism I've seen of this method is the assumption of a prior, however, as we will see, the frequentists also make this assumption if they want to have a correctly evaluated p value.

+## Frequentist Appraoch - p values

+Let's begin by the assumptions that the frequentist makes:

 **We make the following assumptions:**
 - Both $$\{X_i^R\}$$ and $$\{X_i^B\}$$ form a collection of independent, identitically dstirbuted random variables (i.i.d).
 - Moreover, for each $$i$$, $$X_i^R$$ and $$X_i^B$$ are sampled from fixed Bernoulli distributions with means $$p_R$$ and $$p_B$$ respectively.

 As a result of the **Law of Large Numbers**, we have $$\frac{1}{N_R}S_N^R \to p_R$$ and $$\frac{1}{N_B}S_N^B \to p_B$$ as $$N_R,N_B \to +\infty$$ in probability.